Should you study at university?

 Since you are here, we'll have to assume you want to build a fastlane business.
 Is university mandatory to build a fastlane business?
 No, unless:

-So let's have a look at why else you think you would need to go there.
+So let's have a look at why else we'd think you should go there.

 Want to learn?
 No need to go to university as we outlined above.